conterra/mapapps-4-developers/README.md

 This mode requires that the profile `include-mapapps-deps` is activated.
 Append `-P include-mapapps-deps` to any Maven execution or declare the profile as activated by default in your Maven settings.xml.

+When developing live-configuration widgets in chrome, this mode is compelling.

 ### Start a local HTTP server

 Start the integrated Jetty server with: